Understanding CPU Usage on Cumulus Linux

 What to Watch for

-If the CPU jumps up occasionally to some amount over 50%, but returns back to normal within a few seconds, there is nothing to be concerned about.
+If the CPU jumps up to some amount over 50%, but returns back to normal within a few seconds, you have nothing to worry about.
 This just indicates that some work came along and the process took time to handle that work.

 However, if the CPU runs hot for a while (steady state), that would indicate that something is changing or unstable in the network, or there is some other cause of a large amount of control plane traffic.
 At that point, look for those processes that are receiving the most activity and try to determine what network events are creating that activity and fix the root cause, or adjust your network configuration accordingly.